 The Family Law Department of Washington County Circuit Court handles dissolutions of marriage (divorces), annulments, separations, unmarried parents custody, and other types of cases that affect support and custody of children.

 The Family Law clerk’s office is located in the Justice Services building at 150 N 1st Avenue, Hillsboro, Oregon, and is open Monday - Friday from 8:00 a.m. to 5:00 p.m., except for court holidays.

-In an effort to maximize our now limited resources and to eliminate long wait times for our services, we are offering group workshops for assistance in completing and reviewing forms prior to filing.
-In addition, you may send questions by email to email@example.com
+In an effort to maximize our limited resources and to eliminate long wait times for our services, we offer workshops for assistance in completing and reviewing forms prior to filing.
+You may register for one of our workshops when you buy your forms or by e-mail to email@example.com

-You can register for one of our workshops when you buy your forms or by email to the address above.
-Be sure to include your type of case and whether you are starting a new case or filing the final documents.
-It is important to let us know if there are restraining or stalking orders or safety issues between you and the other party.
 You must complete as much of the forms as possible before the workshop.
 Anyone who arrives for a workshop with blank forms will be rescheduled.
 Please avoid bringing children who may distract you from the important decisions you are making for your family.